Ultimate Guide for Families Visiting the Polynesian Cultural Center

 Where is the Polynesian Cultural Center on Oahu?

 The Polynesian Cultural Center is located in the small North Shore town of Laie.
 Their address is 55-370 Kamehameha Hwy.
 Laie, Hawaii 96762.
-It’s one of the most popular things to do in North Shore Hawaii.
+It’s one of the most popular things to do in North Shore, Hawaii, and features immersive experiences for memories that will last a lifetime.

 Does the Polynesian Cultural Center have parking?

-Yes, there is plenty of parking at the Polynesian Cultural Center and it’s totally free.
-They have handicapped parking near the entrance and there are even charging stations for electric vehicles.
+Yes, there is plenty of parking at there, and it’s totally free.
+Near the entrance, there is handicapped parking, and there are even charging stations for electric vehicles.

 Is there a Polynesian Cultural Center military discount?

 Yes!
-You can get a military discount for the Polynesian Cultural Center HERE.
+You can get a military discount HERE.

 What is the Polynesian Cultural Center in Hawaii?

-The Polynesian Cultural Center is a top Oahu attraction geared toward families to learn more about Polynesian cultures.
+The Polynesian Cultural Center is a top Oahu attraction for families to learn more about Polynesian culture.

 Laie, Oahu, Hawaii, USA. - January 09, 2020: Polynesian Cultural Center.
 Monumental gate into the park with brown giant aboriginal statues.
 People and green vegetation under blue sky.